Get Hungry For… Everything

 The prices are right too, so when you're in the mood for Italian food, Osteria Tarantino is a no-brainer.

-13. For a Change of Pace
+14. A Change of Pace

 Rambunctious Dias Tavern feels as if it has been airlifted in from Portugal.